 Thanks for being here.
 Aim Happy is so much more than a blog.
 This is a soft place for you to come back to, and you can keep coming back to find simple practices, comfort, and inspiration to live a life you love.

-The ultimate intention of Aim Happy is to leave an impact of joy on the world through healing messages that inspire the mind and elevate the spirit.
+The ultimate intention of Aim Happy is to leave an impression of joy on the world through healing messages that inspire the mind and elevate the spirit.

 Everything you read here is written with love by me, Jen.

 To me, happiness is a choice (a human function) that brings me into alignment with the divine experience of joyful connection.
 In simple words, that means I feel like life is a gift, and that I’m a part of it.
 I feel fully alive in and connected to this very moment in a spirit of love and gratitude.

 Happiness is something that requires our moment-to-moment presence and devotion, but we can always return to love whenever we “fall out of” that awareness.
 This concept of happiness extends far beyond a fleeting feeling, and it embraces the belief that joy is our true state, love our ultimate resting place.

 Through your simple willingness to being happy on the inside first, you’ve tapped into a wellspring of peace; you’ve found a way of connecting to yourself and your life on a meaningful level.

 There is no magical one-size-fits-all potion, and we can each define happiness differently.
 You are your best teacher, and I’m not here to judge or instruct you, but rather to remind you of how capable you are of lighting up your own life.